systronics/ai360trading/README.md

-# Googlepass- Tips & Tricks How to
+# Googlepass- Tips and Tricks How to

 Recording pieces of code and life. [https://googlepass.net](https://googlepass.net)